pkt-cash/pktd/btcjson/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://Copyfree.org)

-Package btcjson implements concrete types for marshalling to and from the bitcoin JSON-RPC API.
+Package btcjson implements concrete types for marshaling to and from the bitcoin JSON-RPC API.
 A comprehensive suite of tests is provided to ensure proper functionality.